joejb/Elixir-Project-/README.md

 Bash (Unix, Linux, OSX, Bash on Ubuntu on Windows) and Debian-based systems.

+##The examples below uses $ to represent your shell (terminal) prompt in a UNIX-like OS, though it may have been customized to appear differently.
+If you are using Windows, your prompt will look something like C:\source_code>

-##Chang colour of text and background of terminal
+##Change color of text and background of terminal
     $ setterm -term linux -back black -fore white -clear

 ##Update, Upgrade, Autoremove